Nasis-Salvatore-ML-Dev/fraud-detection-opti/README.md

 # Fraud Detection API — Optimised Pipeline

 This document records the full analytical process carried out to upgrade the baseline fraud detection pipeline to a senior-grade production ML system.
-It covers the audit of what the system should ideally deliver, an honest assessment of what the baseline actually delivers, a systematic function analysis of every component, and the complete set of solutions derived from that analysis.
+The process follows a structured, systematic approach to "inventive problem-solving": starting from a definition of what the system should ideally deliver, moving through an honest assessment of what the baseline actually delivers, a rigorous function analysis of every component and its interactions, identification of all bad functions and contradictions, and finally a complete set of engineered solutions derived from that analysis.

 ---